yrangana/portScanner/README.md

 - `--target` : The target IP address or hostname to scan
 - `--range` : The range of ports to scan (e.g. 1-1024)
 - `--timeout` : The timeout for the scan in seconds
+- `--threads` : The number of threads to use for the scan
 - `--protocol` : The protocol to use for the scan (e.g. tcp, udp, http)
 - `--output_file` : The file to write the results to (e.g. results.txt)
 - `--verbose` : Whether to print verbose output (e.g. True, False)